JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 Another [pair](https://github.com/JuliaLang/julia/pull/36208) of [fundamental](https://github.com/JuliaLang/julia/pull/35904) changes led to subtle but significant alterations in how much Julia specializes poorly-inferred code to reflect the current state of the world.
 By making Julia less eager to specialize in such circumstances, huge swaths of the package ecosystem became more robust against invalidation.

-As demonstrated by the `applyf` example, the version that was well-inferred from the outset--when we passed it `container = [100]`, a `Vector{Int}`--never needed to be invalidated; it was only those `MethodInstance`s compiled for `Vector{Any}` that needed updating.
+Finally, as demonstrated by the `applyf` example, the version that was well-inferred from the outset--when we passed it `container = [100]`, a `Vector{Int}`--never needed to be invalidated; it was only those `MethodInstance`s compiled for `Vector{Any}` that needed updating.
 So the last major component of how we've reduced invalidations is to improve the inferrability of Julia's own code.
 By recording and analyzing invalidations, we gained a much better understanding of where the weaknesses in Julia's own code were with respect to inferrability.
 We used this information to improve the implementations of dozens of methods, and added type annotations in many more, to help Julia generate better code.
 You find many examples by searching for the [latency tag](https://github.com/JuliaLang/julia/pulls?q=is%3Apr+label%3Alatency+is%3Aclosed) among closed pull requests.

 It's worth noting that the task of improving code is never finished, and this is true here as well.
 In tackling this problem we ended up developing a number of new tools to analyze the source of invalidations and fix the corresponding inference problems.
 We briefly touch on this final topic below.